KittyPBoxx/pokeemerald-net-demo/PokecomChannel/README.md

 ## Debugging

+On the wii channel main screen you can press `minus` for some debug info.

 A debug version of the channel is available that prints out messages to the screen.
-Alternatively you can compile the UI channel with `#define USE_UI TRUE` set to false in `main.cpp` and `#define ENABLE_DEBUG_LOG` commented out in `linkcableclient.c`
+Alternatively you can compile the UI channel with `#define USE_UI TRUE` set to false in `main.cpp`

 ## Resolving Addresses